 Early stopping is triggered if validation dice score wasn't improved during the last 100 epochs.

-Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness.
+Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness, contrast.

 The following features are supported by this model: